 “Deck the Halls”: This event prepares our sanctuary for the Holiday season.
 Wreath making, paper chains and snowflakes to display, and yummy food after the service.
 A great way to enter into the spirit!

 Religious Exploration (RE) Sunday: Celebrating the year of Religious Exploration classes as they come to a close for the summer, youth participate in designing and giving the service.
-Also at this service there are Bridging Ceremonies as youth become adults, able to participate in full membership in our community.
+At this service there are also Bridging Ceremonies as youth become adults, able to participate in full membership in our community.

 Throughout the Year: We have a Time for all Ages presenting a story or skit at most Sunday services.
 Also, many teachers in the Religious Exploration classes are not the parents of youth, but congregation members young and elder, who give back to our youth.